Savita Bhabhi is back in the fight against Indian Internet censorship

 Looking back to that confrontation, one of the reasons I did not fight as zealously as I could, was because of my belief that the discrimination was only against one site, Savita Bhabhi.
 I could not be more wrong.

 As history as shown time and again backing down to an oppressor does not appease but rather emboldens them to want more.
 Yesterday it was Savita Bhabhi, today it is the very premise of a free internet that they want to take away from us.

-The year 2012 might not fulfil its Mayan prophecy of the end of the world, but it might as well be the year in which the freedom of the internet began its demise.
-With the SOPA law in the US and our own IT (Intermediary Guidelines) Rules 2011 this year could be the beginning of the end.
+The year 2012 might not fulfill its Mayan prophecy of the end of the world, but it might as well be the year in which the freedom of the internet began its demise.
+With the SOPA law in the US and our own, IT (Intermediary Guidelines) Rules 2011 this year could be the beginning of the end.